shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-integrating-for-mediation.md

 ---
-Title : Integrating for Mediation
+title: Integrating for Mediation
-Description : <b>Note:</b> Mediation is available only to ms.date: 10/28/2023
-Microsoft Monetize Ad Server customers.
+description: This page describes the types of integrations supported, how to set them, and how they work. ms.date: 10/28/2023
 ---

-# Integrating for Mediation
+# Integrating for mediation

+> [!NOTE]
-<b>Note:</b> Mediation is available only to
-Microsoft Monetize Ad Server customers.
+> Mediation is available only to Microsoft Monetize Ad Server customers.

 In order to sell your inventory to buyers that are not directly connected to our exchange, you will need to set up your technical